johncmunson/react-taggy-jr/README.md

 ![react-taggy-jr](./images/taggyjr.jpg "React Taggy Jr")

 #### A simple zero-dependency React component for tagging a user-defined entity.
+Little bro to [React Taggy](https://github.com/johncmunson/react-taggy).

 ## Demo
 Visit the [demo page](https://johncmunson.github.io/react-taggy-jr/) and click on the components on the left side of the page.